SFSeeger/ManaweaveAndRunes/docs/DEVELOPMENT.md

 The _Mana Concentrator_ can also be upgraded by building a larger structure around it.

 ### Mana Collector (Block)

-Collects Mana of a certan type into a _Storage Rune_ inserted into the block.
+Collects Mana of a certain type into a _Storage Rune_ inserted into the block.
 The Mana output depends on the Rune Tier, how ideal the collection position is (e.g. Being sorrounded by Lava in the Nether produces more)

 Plans for Mana Generation:
 #### Fire Mana